atinder/bird-docs/docs/calendar-and-time-configuration/global-settings/configure-order-preparation-times-79a445e9-2040-47a9-9284-971c7673f945.md

 **After Cut-off Time (6:00 PM):**
 - Lead time: 2 days
-- Customers can only select slots starting two days from then (e.g., if ordering Monday after 6:00 PM, the earliest available slot is Wednesday).
+- Customers can only select slots starting two days from then (e.g., if ordering Sunday after 6:00 PM, the earliest available slot is Tuesday).

 ![Illustrates the cut-off time configuration with before/after lead time settings](https://storage.crisp.chat/users/helpdesk/website/ca826b447482b000/screenshot-2025-01-05-at-15502_5afvyy.png)

 ### Cut-Off Time Rules

-**Set lead time after cut-off longer than before cut-off.**
+**Set the lead time after cut-off to be longer than before cut-off.**

 This ensures you have enough processing time for orders placed after closing.